 - To replace the current clip with another one, right-click on the given clip on the timeline and from the drop-down list choose the Change Audio/Video Clip option.

-iSpring Presenter has a built-in Audio/Video Editor that allows you to add silence, trim clips, remove noise or use fade effects, all of which can be applied to both audio and video files, except for adding silence.
+iSpring Suite has a built-in Audio/Video Editor that allows you to add silence, trim clips, remove noise or use fade effects, all of which can be applied to both audio and video files, except for adding silence.
 To access the Audio/Video Editor, select the desired clip on the timeline and click the Edit Clip button on the toolbar.

 - To delete a part of your narration, click and drag to select the desired fragment, and press the Delete button.